Skip to main content

 This scan from the Official Strategy Guide of The Curse of Monkey Island includes concept art from various artists.

-By Ken/Larry/Bill/Steve • From the CMI Guide
+By Ken, Bill & Steve • From the CMI Guide